arifulhaqueuc/find-cheap-airfares/README.md

   - If you would  like to reach out to me directly with any question, email me at ariful.haque.uc@gmail.com

 Interested in Collaboration and Contribution??
-<br /> I am open to except any relevant collaboration suggestion from developers.
-Feel free to reach out to me in email.
+  - I am open to except any relevant collaboration suggestion from developers.
+  - Feel free to reach out to me in email.

 ### General Disclaimer
 This is my personal project and not an official product of any company.
 If you would like to use this code, please keep it in your mind that, although I have tried to make it as error-free as possible, there's no warranty of a 100% bug free application.